EndPointCorp/end-point-blog/2017/06/06/amazon-aws-upgrades-to-postgres-with.html.md

 Many businesses are very sensitive to any database downtime, and upgrading your database to a new version always incurs that cost.
-Although RDS uses the ultra-fast [pg_upgrade --links](https://www.postgresql.org/docs/current/static/pgupgrade.html) method, the whole upgrade process can take quite a while — or at least too long for the business to accept.
+Although RDS uses the ultra-fast [pg_upgrade --links](https://www.postgresql.org/docs/current/static/pgupgrade.html) method, the whole upgrade process can take quite a while—​or at least too long for the business to accept.
 Bucardo can reduce the application downtime from around seven minutes to ten seconds or less.

 #### Upgrade more than one version at once

 As of this writing (June 2017), RDS only allows upgrading of one major Postgres version at a time.
 Since pg_upgrade can easily handle upgrading older versions, this limitation will probably be fixed someday.
-Still, it means even more application downtime — to the tune of seven minutes for each major version.
+Still, it means even more application downtime—​to the tune of seven minutes for each major version.
 If you are going from 9.3 to 9.6 (via 9.4 and 9.5), that’s at least 21 minutes of application downtime, with many unnecessary steps along the way.
 The total time for Bucardo to jump from 9.3 to 9.6 (or any major version to another one) is still under ten seconds.